Foxtel: Foxtel Now

 Foxtel Now (formerly Foxtel Play) is an internet television alternative to the traditional Foxtel subscription, offering customers a no lock in contract subscription starting at $10.
-The service offers over 50 live channels and hundreds of hours of video on-demand content across 6 subscription packages.
+The service offers over 50 live channels and hundreds of hours of video on-demand content across six subscription packages.

 The service is available across a range of devices such as computers, TVs and video game consoles.
 In addition, subscribers have access to Foxtel's Foxtel Go app expanding access to smartphones and tablets.

 On 4 October 2016, Foxtel announced that a new look Foxtel Play streaming service will roll out from December 2016 and that Foxtel Play will be a simpler, cheaper and more flexible IP-delivered product.

 As part of a company wide rebrand in June 2017, Foxtel announced that from 7 June, Foxtel Play would be renamed Foxtel Now and would gain HD streaming and Chromecast support with a lower starting price of $10 per month (later increased to $25 per month).

 Foxtel magazine

-Foxtel's magazine is Australia's most-read paid-for monthly magazine, with a monthly reach of about 700,000.
-It is published for Foxtel by Medium Rare Content Agency, and distributed to Foxtel subscribers (who choose to pay for this service) by via post.
+Foxtel has a magazine with a monthly reach of about 700,000.
+It is published for Foxtel by Medium Rare Content Agency, and distributed to Foxtel subscribers (who choose to pay for this service) via post.

-Streamotion
+Hubbl

-Streamotion Pty Ltd is a wholly owned subsidiary of Foxtel that develops and operates over-the-top subscription streaming services.
+Hubbl, formerly Streamotion Pty Ltd, is a wholly owned subsidiary of Foxtel that develops and operates over-the-top subscription streaming services.
 Currently, the group operates Kayo, Binge and Flash, as well as WatchNRL and WatchAFL internationally.

-Kayo Sports

-Kayo Sports is Foxtel's subscription streaming service for its sports content.
-The service was launched in November 2018 and offers both live streams and highlights packages from Fox Sports as well as ESPN, beIN Sports and Racing.com.
-In addition to this, a multiscreen feature is also available, allowing subscribers to view multiple live events simultaneously.

-Binge

-Binge is Foxtel's entertainment focused streaming service that was launched on 25 May 2020.
-Set up to compete with the likes of Disney+, Netflix, Amazon Prime Video and Stan, the service features content from major networks and studios including HBO, Warner Bros, Paramount Global, Sony Pictures, Universal Pictures, FX (even though it has already begun losing its titles to Disney+) and the BBC.
-The service also features a selection of live streamed linear Foxtel cable networks including FOX One, LifeStyle, Fox Arena and BBC First.

-Flash

-Flash News is Foxtel's news aggregation OTT platform that was launched on 14 October 2021.
-The service offers live news coverage from major linear cable networks including Sky News Australia, Sky News UK, CNN, BBC World News, and Fox News.